Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1 - The Mysteries of Rankhra.md

 ###### To Rankhra
 - The mission explanation will be worded in order to give the party a strong hint that they need to go to Rankhra.
 Also proved a map of the First Domain and Centroscopia for shopping and perhaps for some closed stores that I may expand upon later.
 - Upon arriving at Rankhra, the party may snoop around the temple and find information about 2 specific locations; Janib'Rankhra, A temple located to the west of the city, where Aki initially entered the Mortal Plane; The Badawi Hunter Tribe, a nomadic tribe that continuously moves along the desert, driven by a strong sense of exploration.
-	- Aki rolls a COnstitution save, telling her that there is some foxglove nearby and giving flavourtext that the rest of the party smells a pungent, sour smell.
+	- Aki rolls nature check, telling her that there is some foxglove nearby and giving flavourtext that the rest of the party smells a pungent, sour smell.
 	- The foxglove is, unfortunately, located within the temple boundaries itself.
 This will serve as an in-game guide that the temple cannot be accessed by normal means.

 - To find Janib'Rankhra, the party may notice that the setting sun provides a direct guide to where Janib'Rankhra is located.
 This temple is slightly burrowed underground which explains why nobody's found it yet.
-- To connect the dots for the Hunter Tribe and the Concept of Exploration, they see an image of the Bahath animal and Hunter will recognise this image after some history or investigation check.
+- To connect the dots for the Hunter Tribe and the Concept of Exploration, they see an image of the [[Bahath Animal Guide]] and Hunter will recognise this image after some history or investigation check.
 On failure, while he doesn't recall the name of this animal, he does know what it symbolises.
 - The party may choose where to go first.

 [[Puzzle no.1]], [[God of Creation]]